-14CSIT401 WEB SERVICES & SERVICE ORIENTED ARCHITECTURE
+14CSU401 SERVICE ORIENTED ARCHITECTURE

 A service-oriented architecture (SOA) is an architectural pattern in which application components provide services to other components via a communications protocol, typically over a network.
 The principles of service-orientation are independent of any vendor, product or technology.
 An API (Application Programming Interface) can make several singular services accessible, such as, for example, retrieving an online bank statement.
-However, in the Web Services Description Language (WSDL), the "service" is a complete interface definition that may list several discrete operations
+However, in the Web Services Description Language (WSDL), the "service" is a complete interface definition that may list several discrete operations.

-- 1 To understand the details of web services technologies like WSDL, UDDI, SOAP - 2 To learn how to implement and deploy web service client and server - 3 To know the basics of SOA, characteristics SOA timeline. - 4 To learn the advanced concepts of three layers of SOA. - 5 To know the web services framework, different types of inter related services and technologies.
+- 1. To know the basics of SOA, characteristics SOA timeline. - 2.
+To learn the advanced concepts of three layers of SOA. - 3.
+To know the web services framework, different types of inter related services and technologies.

-UNIT I: INTRODUCTION TO WEB SERVICES
+UNIT I: INTRODUCTION TO SOA